DynamoDS/Dynamo/README.md

 - Package Manager: share custom nodes online
 - Excel nodes (New, Read, Write, and other manipulations)
 - Can now use material parameters (Get Material by Name node)
-- Get and Remove From List nodes now can remove ranges of items
+- Get and Remove From List nodes now can use ranges of indecies
 - Color Range node
+- Intersection nodes return more granular results
 - Adaptive Component By Face and By Curve nodes
 - Default values for some nodes
 - Root finding nodes